 2. The association year runs from the first of January through the subsequent thirty-first of December.
 The financial year is concurrent with the calendar year.

-The object of the association is: the investigation, contextualisation, presentation and interpretation of archaeological and experimental archaeological heritage, with an emphasis focusing on, but not limited to,
+The object of the association is: the investigation, contextualisation, presentation and interpretation of archaeological and experimental archaeological heritage, with an emphasis focusing on, but not limited to, archaeological open-air museums.
+The association does not have the intention of earning profit.

 The association endeavours to achieve its object in part by: